ABOUT ISA

 ISA Secretariat uses e-mail for daily correspondence and also for the circulation of announcements of meetings, calls for papers, etc., which come from the RCs, WGs and TGs.

-The Web World Wide Home Page provides general information about the ISA (structure, activities, publications) as well as about each Research Committee, Working and Thematic Group.
+ISA website provides general information about the ISA (structure, activities, and publications) as well as about each Research Committee, Working and Thematic Group.

 The content of the home page relating to RCs is constantly being updated on the basis of the information received directly from the RCs, WGs, TGs.
 If a RC, WG or TG has its own home page, a direct link is established and thus each group can alter its home page itself.